Yuri Gagarin: Selection and training

 Gagarin began training at the Khodynka Airfield in central Moscow on 15 March 1960.
-The training regimen involved vigorous and repetitive physical exercises which Alexei Leonov, a member of the initial group of twelve, described as akin to training for the Olympic Games.
-In April 1960, they began parachute training in Saratov Oblast and each man completed about 40 to 50 jumps from both low and high altitude, over both land and water.
+The training regimen involved vigorous and repetitive physical exercises, which Alexei Leonov, a member of the initial group of twelve, described as akin to training for the Olympic Games.
+In April 1960, they began parachute training in Saratov Oblast and each man completed about 40 to 50 jumps from both low and high altitudes, over both land and water.

-Gagarin was a candidate favoured by his peers; when they were asked to vote anonymously for a candidate besides themselves they would like to be the first to fly, all but three chose Gagarin.
+Gagarin was a candidate favored by his peers; when they were asked to vote anonymously for a candidate besides themselves they would like to be the first to fly, all but three chose Gagarin.
 One of these candidates, Yevgeny Khrunov, believed that Gagarin was very focused and was demanding of himself and others when necessary.
 On 30 May 1960, Gagarin was further selected for an accelerated training group, known as the Vanguard Six or Sochi Six, (Note: The group was also nicknamed the "Lilies" by their fellow cosmonauts, a reference to "Lilies of the Valley", a song by composer Oscar Feltsman.) from which the first cosmonauts of the Vostok programme would be chosen.
 The other members of the group were Anatoly Kartashov, Andriyan Nikolayev, Pavel Popovich, Gherman Titov, and Valentin Varlamov.
 However, Kartashov and Varlamov were injured and replaced by Khrunov and Grigory Nelyubov.

 As several of the candidates selected for the programme including Gagarin did not have higher education degrees, they were enrolled in a correspondence course programme at the Zhukovsky Air Force Engineering Academy.
 Gagarin enrolled in September 1960 and did not earn his specialist diploma until early 1968.
-Gagarin was also subjected to experiments that were designed to test physical and psychological endurance, including oxygen starvation tests in which the cosmonauts were locked in an isolation chamber and the air slowly pumped out.
+Gagarin was also subjected to experiments that were designed to test physical and psychological endurance, including oxygen starvation tests in which the cosmonauts were locked in an isolation chamber and the air was slowly pumped out.
 He also trained for the upcoming flight by experiencing g-forces in a centrifuge.
 Psychological tests included placing the candidates in an anechoic chamber in complete isolation; Gagarin was in the chamber from 26 July to 5 August.
 In August 1960, a Soviet Air Force doctor evaluated his personality as follows: